Synthetic Geology: Structural Geology Meets Deep Learning: Methods

 The above simulation can generate a virtually infinite number of geological models with variable complexity and at any specified resolution, which can be used as data for a generative model.
-Nonetheless, just like any other simulation, it depends on a number of hyperparameters that need to be carefully tuned.
-Every geological process depends on a set of parameters that are sampled as random variables and must be tuned such that the outcome of each geological process is "realistic" as visually determined by geologists.
-In addition, the transition probability $\pi_j$ of every geological process must be chosen such that it yields a reasonable geology as judged by a domain expert.
-However, it is important to realize that such models represent what experts consider to be unbiased geology.
+Nonetheless, just like any other simulation, it depends on a number of hyperparameters.
+Every geological process depends on a set of parameters that are sampled as random variables and must be tuned such that the outcome is ``realistic" as visually determined by geologists.
+In addition, the transition probabilities $\pi_j$ between processes must be chosen.
+As part of the development process, representative samples were shown to domain experts to verify the large-scale geometries produced by the simulator, though{; however,} feedback has been strictly qualitative and informal.
+However{Despite this}, it is important to realize that such models represent what experts consider to be unbiased geology.
 Since there are no direct observations on the geology at the (3D) resolution and scale that we need, it is virtually impossible to know if such models introduce implicit bias.
 Nonetheless, such models are extremely useful in generating what experts believe is a realistic Earth model.

+While multiscale and multifractal variability are well established characteristics of natural geological and geophysical fields (e.g., \cite{Dolan98, li2003scale, gagnon2003, lovejoy2007}), the present simulations target a large scale regime and{are configured to resolve large-scale structures}\RID{R2-C4-1} with discrete lithological categories.
+The simulation dataset is configured to capture characteristics in the $30-60\,\text{m}^3$ resolution range, emphasizing the large-scale geometry and spatial arrangement of structural domains rather than fine-scale heterogeneity.
+The segmentation of geology into discrete rock types serves to remove variation in favor of large-scale classification{intentionally pool fine-scale heterogeneity into broader structural units}.\RID{R2-C4-1} The current implementation of \textit{StructuralGeo} is constrained to applications where this type of variability is not desired or required.